MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/gdpr-dsr-Office365.md

 Like the soft-deletion and hard-deletion of data that was described in the previous section on deleting personal data, when you delete a user account, there is also a soft-deleted and hard-deleted state.

 - When you initially delete a user account (by deleting the user in the admin center or in the Azure portal), the user account is soft-deleted, and moved the Recycle Bin in Azure for up to 30 days.
 At this point, the user account can be restored.
 - If you permanently deleted the user account, the user account is hard-deleted and removed from the Recycle Bin in Azure.
 At this point, the user account can't be restored, and any data associated with the user account will be permanently removed from the Microsoft cloud.
-System-generated logs about the data subject will be deleted after the user account is hard-deleted.
+Hard-deleting an account deletes system-generated logs about the data subject, except for data that may compromise the security or stability of the service.

 Here's the high-level process for deleting a user from your organization.